Technical advisor: Dr Axel T Schreiner

 To the extent that the nation’s economic future depends upon mastery of high technology skills by those willing and able to learn, there will always be an on-going need for well thought-out and well-implemented tutorial content, delivered via a medium accessible by the greatest possible number of people aspiring to better themselves through education.

-For this reason, while the underwriting requested for The Art of Programming will pay for this one series of twenty-six broadcast episodes and fifty hours of additional content, it will also create the foundation atop which can be built a long-term, on-going, singularly useful educational asset of real value to the American public.
+For this reason, while the underwriting requested for The Art of Programming will pay for this one series of thirty-nine broadcast episodes and forty to fifty hours of additional content, it will also create the foundation atop which can be built a long-term, on-going, singularly useful educational asset of real value to the American public.

 There already exists an abundance of avenues, including public television, by which the public can be told about high technology.
 There already exists a structure of institutions which provide formal education and training to those able to commit to the time and the extraordinary expense of a university curriculum.
 Isn’t it time to create a means of giving hands-on, practical, usable training to those who want much more than to watch others using technology, yet cannot afford to devote four years and enormous expenditure to a degree program?